sarwar-asik/ready-serverPrismaPostgres/README.md

 # 🗺️ Ready Backend

-A robust backend service for managing geographical points of interest with authentication, rate limiting, and comprehensive API documentation.
+A advance backend boilerplate with modern secure high demand features

 ## 🚀 Overview

-Ready Backend is a TypeScript-based Express.js application that provides a secure and scalable API for managing geographical locations and points of interest.
+Ready Backend is a TypeScript-based Express.js application that provides a secure and scalable API.
 It uses Prisma as an ORM and implements various security features and optimizations.

 ## 🛠️ Tech Stack